Aaron Long (animator)

-Aaron Long (born March 1, 1990) is a Canadian animator and filmmaker.
-He is best known for his independent cartoons Sublo and Tangy Mustard and Fester Fish and for his work on the television series BoJack Horseman and Tuca & Bertie.
+Aaron Long is a Canadian animator and filmmaker.
+He is best known for his independent cartoons Sublo and Tangy Mustard and Fester Fish, and his work on the television series BoJack Horseman and Tuca & Bertie.

 Long principally uses the software Adobe Flash and Adobe Photoshop to create his films.
 Long's work is strongly influenced by theatrical animation of the 1940s, particularly directors Bob Clampett, Tex Avery and Chuck Jones.

 In 2012, he began animating the short "Bakerman and the Bunnymen" for Sonic Bunny Productions.

 Since June 2013, he has resided in Los Angeles and worked at ShadowMachine directing key episodes of various TV series including TripTank, BoJack Horseman and Tuca & Bertie.
 In 2016, he was a key contributor to BoJack Horsemans "Fish Out of Water" episode.
 In 2017, he directed the episode "Time's Arrow".
 Executive producer Lisa Hanawalt stated "This episode really changed as we were working on it, and I also will say the director of the episode, Aaron Long, is responsible for a lot of that."

+In 2015, Long started his new independent online animated series Sublo and Tangy Mustard, set in Toronto, Canada.
+The show follows two costumed fast food mascots for a sub sandwich chain named Subpar who slack off at work, as well as their co-worker Katy who struggles with a failed art career.
+The duo are not allowed to take off their costumes even outside of their jobs, with Long having no intention of revealing their true names or identities.
+Every episode is written and animated by Long himself with additional voice actors, and are uploaded to YouTube and Newgrounds.
+The series was featured in a retrospective screening and panel at the Animation Block Party festival in Brooklyn.

 In 2019, he directed three episodes of the animated series Tuca & Bertie, as well as the show's opening credits.
 In an interview, Long claimed "This show has been the most fun I've had in my career so far, especially directing the main title sequence."

 Biography

 Long is from Toronto, Ontario, Canada.
 He attended and graduated from Max the Mutt College of Animation, Art & Design in Toronto, where he first started making cartoons on his own using Adobe Flash.
-He posted his creations, starring his original character Fester Fish, on YouTube, where it was seen by companies in LA who began hiring him for freelance work while he was completing his studies.
-He has worked as a director, animator, character designer, and storyboarder on shows such as BoJack Horseman (Netflix), Greatest Party Story Ever (MTV) and TripTank (Comedy Central), as well as his own original projects Sublo & Tangy Mustard and Fester Fish.
+Outside of schoolwork, Long posted his animated creations on YouTube, including a series starring his original character "Fester Fish", an anthropomorphic character influenced by classic Warner Bros. cartoons.
+Fester Fish was discovered by companies in Los Angeles, who began hiring Long for freelance work while he was completing his studies.
+He has worked as a director, animator, character designer, and storyboarder on shows such as BoJack Horseman (Netflix), Greatest Party Story Ever (MTV) and TripTank (Comedy Central), as well as his own original projects Sublo and Tangy Mustard and Fester Fish.